bp2008/pnacl_player/README.md

 # pnacl_player
 H.264 video player using Chrome's portable native client (pluginless native code in Chrome)

+This project is a refactored and extended version of the video_decode example project from the Google Native Client SDK.

 ## Building

 To build this project: